 In addition to The Hertz Corporation, two other companies became wholly owned subsidiaries during this period.
-Banquet Foods, Inc., formerly the F. M. Stamper Company-a leader in the frozen prepared foods industry-became an RCA subsidiary in March, 1970.
-The same year, RCA acquired Cushman & Wakefield, Inc., one of the nation's leading commercial real estate firms.
-Cushman & Wakefield's opera-
+Banquet Foods, Inc., formerly the F. M. Stamper

+15 The Random House Dictionary of the English Language was the first major new dictionary in many years.
+16 Banquet Foods became a wholly owned subsidiary in 1970.
+17 RCA acquired Cushman & Wakefield, one of the nation's leading real estate firms.
+18 A speech therapy session at a Keystone Job Corps Center.